histogrammar/histogrammar-docs/tutorials/python-pyroot/index.md

 The first bin, for which `muon.eta` is at least minus infinity, has 1 muon.
 The next, which starts at &ndash;2.4 (the approximate edge of the detector), has 70 muons, continuing up to the last bin, which starts at 2.4 (the other edge of the detector), which also has 1 spurious muon.
 The first and last bins may be thought of as underflow and overflow because they extend to negative and positive infinity, or they may be treated as ordinary bins.
 The same is true of the first and last bins in a `CentrallyBin`.

-Although this use of `Partition` is not how it was originally intended, it is perfectly valid and should someday have an automated conversion to irregularly binned ROOT histograms.
+Although this use of `IrregularlyBin` is not how it was originally intended, it is perfectly valid and should someday have an automated conversion to irregularly binned ROOT histograms.
 You should think of these primitives as your building blocks, provided to construct whatever statistic you need, and handle converting it to a visualization later.

 ## Cuts and other adapters